HPI holds a huge amount of data about the vehicles in the UK, but what exactly do we supply to you when you buy an HPI Check from us?

 The HPI Check will reveal if the GTi that's caught your eye is really a CL in disguise.
-Using over 60 million entries recorded at the DVLA and DVA (N. Ireland), it confirms the make, model, derivative, where possible, (i.e. different types of a particular model such as special and luxury editions), door plan, vehicle's current colour & prior colour, transmission, and engine size, as well as how many times it has changed hands.
+Using over 60 million entries recorded at the DVLA and DVA (N. Ireland), it confirms the make, model, derivative, where possible, (i.e. different types of a particular model such as special and luxury editions), door plan, vehicle's current colour, if the vehicle's colour has been changed, transmission, and engine size, as well as how many times it has changed hands.
 You'll also be told the year the car was manufactured and the date it was first registered.

 20 out of every 100 cars checked by HPI has had at least one plate change.
 Usually there is nothing to worry about, but a change of plate can be used to hide a car's past.
 We are able to search millions of records, going back as far as 1992, and list the plate changes the vehicle has had since then.
 It could reveal hidden problems, such as being written off or stolen that may have happened under a previous registration plate.

 HPI will tell you whether the VRM and VIN correspond to DVLA and DVA (N. Ireland) records.
 If they don't, you may be looking at a ringer.
 Always check that the vehicle's identification numbers stamped into the bodywork, on the chassis plate and behind the windscreen match the documentation and look original.